Echoes from the dark: Galaxy catalog incompleteness in standard siren cosmology

+Figure~\ref{fig:mock_properties} presents the main properties of the 100 BBH events generated for each of the three host weighting schemes.
+The top panels show the $90\,\%$ C.L. sky localization area against the luminosity distance uncertainty, color-coded by $\mathrm{S/N}$.
+The bottom panels show the redshift distribution, galaxy counts within the localization volume ($N_{\mathrm{gal,vol}}$), and host galaxy properties (stellar mass $\M$ and $i$-band magnitude).
+Note that $N_{\mathrm{gal,vol}}$ assumes a flat prior on $H_0 \in [60, 80]~\mathrm{km\,s^{-1}\,Mpc^{-1}}$.
 The observed GW events are located at $z\lesssim 1$, with sky localization areas ranging from $0.1$ to a few tens of square degrees.
 The values of $N_{\mathrm{gal,vol}}$, a key indicator of how strongly each GW event can constrain $H_0$ in the dark siren regime, range from $\mathcal{O}(10^2)$ to $\mathcal{O}(10^{5})$, with the maximum set by the finite redshift coverage of the current catalog.
 These values are significantly larger than those in \citetalias{Borghi2024}, where the best-localized events contained only a few galaxies and could therefore be treated as ``pseudo-bright'' sirens.
 Differences among the three mocks reflect both the background host galaxy distribution (see Fig.~\ref{fig:mock_properties}, bottom left panel) and the specific realization of the sampled GW events.
 Due to the lower redshift distribution of their hosts, \texttt{mock0} events are observed with slightly higher $\mathrm{S/N}$ and better sky localization, with median values of $34.1$ and $1.3~\mathrm{deg^2}$, respectively, compared to \texttt{mock1} ($32.5$ and $1.8~\mathrm{deg^2}$) and \texttt{mock2} ($31.6$ and $2.0~\mathrm{deg^2}$).
 As a result, the median $N_{\mathrm{gal,vol}}$ differs between the mocks: $\approx 6\,500$ for \texttt{mock0} and $\approx 12\,000$ for both \texttt{mock1} and \texttt{mock2}.

 We compute selection effects by generating a large set of injections with \texttt{GWFAST} using the same $\mathrm{S/N}>25$ threshold applied to the construction of the GW catalog.
 We verify that these events span the full range of detectable luminosity distances and binary masses.
 The full population includes $2\times10^7$ generated sources, resulting in $1\times10^6$ detections at $\text{S/N}>25$ in the O5-like scenario considered in this work.
-This data set is then used to estimate the selection effects following Eq.~(\ref{eq:sel_func_est}).
+This dataset is then used to estimate the selection effects following Eq.~(\ref{eq:sel_func_est}).